Rastrelli Cello Quartet

 The art of transformation becomes, without exception, an authentic adventure in sound for the listener.
 There are always four cellos and yet you think you are hearing an old piano playing ragtime, a saxophone of the Glenn Miller Orchestra, or Piazzolla's bandoneon.

-The Rastrelli Cello Quartet has recorded eight CDs to date, which present very diverse styles of music and give an extensive survey of the repertoire of the ensemble.
+The Rastrelli Cello Quartet has recorded twelve CDs to date, which present very diverse styles of music and give an extensive survey of the repertoire of the ensemble.
 The CD "Cello in Classic" was nominated for the "Record 2008" in Russia and won the silver award, only behind Luciano Pavarotti's "Pavarotti Forever" (Universal Music).
-Two of the albums were produced together with the clarinetist, Giora Feidman, with whom the quartet has had a long term artistic collaboration.
+Two of the albums were produced together with the clarinetist, Giora Feidman, with whom the quartet has had a long-term artistic collaboration.

-Since its inception, the quartet has been a guest on festival stages, concert halls and radio stations worldwide.
-These include the Royal Concertgebouw Amsterdam, the Berlin Philharmonic, the Mariinsky Theater St. Petersburg, Lincoln Center New York, Beethoven Festival Bonn, Beauvais Cello Festival (France), Rheingau Music Festival, Oberstdorfer Musiksommer, Meadowlark Music Festival in Lincoln / Nebraska (USA), European Music Festival Sofia (Bulgaria), Boswiler Summer Festival (Switzerland), Ohrid Summer Music Festival (Macedonia), Linköping Music Festival (Sweden), Schleswig Holstein Music Festival, Rio International Cello Encounter Rio de Janeiro (Brazil) and the Bucharest Sonoro Festival (Romania).
+Since its inception, the quartet has been a guest on festival stages, concert halls.
+TV and radio stations worldwide.
+These include the Royal Concertgebouw Amsterdam, the Berlin Philharmonic, the Mariinsky Theater St. Petersburg, Lincoln Center, Beauvais Cello Festival (France), Rheingau Music Festival, Schleswig Holstein Music Festival, Beethoven Festival Bonn, Oberstdorfer Musiksommer, Ludwigsburger Schlossfestspiele (Germany), Meadowlark Music Festival in Lincoln / Nebraska (USA), European Music Festival Sofia (Bulgaria), Boswiler Summer Festival (Switzerland), Ohrid Summer Music Festival (Macedonia), Linköping Music Festival (Sweden), Rio International Cello Encounter Rio de Janeiro (Brazil) and the Bucharest Sonoro Festival (Romania).

 Kira Kraftzoff